-Q: Application of our acrylic polymer based products: BLAK, SATN, GLOZ, DASH, and SPA.
+Q: How to apply our acrylic polymer-based products: BLAK, SATN, GLOZ, DASH, and SPA.

-A: They are as the name suggests.
-BLAK = rich black color restoration with a medium gloss, SATN = med level gloss that will enhance any color surface, GLOZ = high gloss that will enhance any color surface.
 Each are of the same polymer structure and blend.
-BLAK contains a high level of carbon black, a competitive UV absorber.
-BLAK is the choice for faded black surfaces and it's the best for tire dry rot prevention but those UV block values are similar only slightly less in SATN and GLOZ.
+BLAK is the choice for faded black surfaces, and it's the best for tire dry rot prevention.
 BLAK can be used as a base coat followed with SATN of GLOZ.
-This layering will intensify the look, shine, and abilities.
+This layering will intensify the look, shine, and protective abilities.
 Each individual product can also be layered for a similar effect.

-A: YES!
-Totally safe and dry-seal.
 These products will actually improve the tactile abilities of weathered rubber, plastic, and vinyl.
-Many even apply to tire face or tread for seasonal storage of tires.
+Many customers even apply them to the tire face or tread for seasonal storage of tires.

-If you have an area of over overlap you can use a small amount of ammonia with water and microfiber towel.
-The ammonia will quickly break the polymer bond which will allow removal.
+A: If you have an area of overlap, you can use a small amount of ammonia with water and microfiber towel.
+The ammonia will quickly break the polymer bond which will allow for easy removal.

 If you want to renew the treatment on your tires, simply give the tires a hard wash with tire cleaner and/or 20% ammonia mixed into a general cleaner or water.

-A: They are the real-deal.
-We now infuse ALL our products with one of our two blends.
-Are hybrids blends consist of titanium and quartz in a water base.
-For this reason they are easy wipe-on ceramics yet with one year or better longevity.
+A: They are the real deal.
+We now infuse ALL our products with one of our two ceramic blends.
+Our hybrids blend consist of titanium and quartz in a water base.
+They are easy to wipe-on ceramics with one year or better longevity.

 Beware of 'cheap' products claiming to be ceramic.
 They are not.
-Most are a Polysiloxanes, i.e. a stronger version of Armor All® or 303 type products.
+Most are actually chemicals called polysiloxanes, i.e. a slightly stronger version of Armor-All or 303-type products.

-DASH is designed just for interior applications.
-It will make a permanent UV block seal.
-Prep is the most important consideration with the wipe on of DASH.
-If the interior receives 'protectant' type treatments more once a year it best not to use DASH.
+A: DASH is designed specifically for interior applications.
+It will make a permanent UV blocking dry seal.
+It is very important to properly prep and clean the surface before you apply DASH.
+If the interior has received 'protectant'-type treatments more once a year, it may be best not to use DASH.
 The surface must be free of these silicones, oils, and solvents.
 Typical protectants all contain these elements and this will act as a barrier to the DASH inner bonding process.
-If residue is present when applying DASH you will see white looking ares where polymers bonded, imperfectly, atop the surface.
+If residue is present when applying DASH, you will see white looking areas where polymers bonded, imperfectly, atop the surface.

-Interior: This will require multiple cleanings and repeated wipes with window cleaner, isopropyl alcohol, or similar.
-BUT be careful with use of isopropyl alcohol or any stronger distillates.
-Always try a small test area.
-Distillates they can damage surfaces.
+Interior: This may require multiple cleanings with window cleaner or isopropyl alcohol.
+Always try a small test area first because these products can damage surfaces.

-Exterior: You can simply wash and give it a couple weeks.
-Protectants are designed to fail quickly.
+Exterior: You can simply give it a good wash and wait a couple of weeks.
+Typical protectants are designed to fail quickly.

 Q: Why is applying typical 'protectants' a bad idea?

-Well, how to keep this brief.... so call protectants are mainly water, glycol (antifreeze) and sand (silica).
+A: Well, how to keep this brief.... so called protectants are mainly water, glycol (antifreeze), and sand (silica).
 To make this combo work requires emulsification.
-Silica is holds mid level UV reflective values and is harmless.
-The emulsifier(s) and the glycol are the bad bits!
+Silica has UV reflective values and is harmless.
+It's the emulsifier(s) and the glycol that are the bad bits!

-Glycol is used to maintain hydration or keep the surface wet.
+Glycol is used to maintain hydration and keep the surface looking wet.
 That old tire or faded trim look great when it rains . . . right?
-That's what protectants do...
-Temporary hydration of the substrate.
-Glycol is also neurotoxin SO bad idea on interiors.
-The emulsifier(s) will eventually breakdown any surface especially when it remains active due to the hydrating effect of the glycol.
+That's what most protectants do, they temporarily hydrate the substrate.
+Glycol is also neurotoxin, so it's a bad idea to use on interiors.
+These emulsifier(s) will eventually break down any surface.

 For more details see our blog post: Protection, Protectants, and Tire Dry Rot